-Dr Beldholm combines the Rapid recovery technique with Polyurethane breast implants to provide his patients with a faster recovery and superior results.
+Dr Beldholm combines the Rapid recovery technique with Polyurethane breast implants, that can provide his patients with faster recovery & superior results.

 Dr Beldholm featured on The Morning Show